 We recommend that you get a photo copy of your passport before leaving the country and then placing it along with your valuables and extra cash and an extra credit card in the safe located in each condo.
 You can use the copy of your passport and/or drivers license in case there is any need for identification.

 How far away from the airport is the resort?

 The resort is about an hour and fifteen minutes from Juan Santamaria International Airport.
 If you are driving, we will send you directions and you can also search for HRG Vacation in Waze or Maps.

 Where is the nearest ATM?

 There is an ATM machine located at the airport when you arrive.
 At the resort the nearest ATM is a Scotia Bank and the other is Banco Promerica.
 Both located in the Marina Village.
 U.S. dollars and local currency (colones) are widely accepted everywhere and both can be taken out at any ATM.
 There is also a ATM at the supermarket Automercado, located just outside Los Sueños Resort in the Herradura shopping center.

 Where can I get groceries?

 The closest grocery store is called Auto Mercado and is a 2-minutes taxi drive from Los Sueños.
 We recommend you stock the condo/house with groceries prior your arrival.
 We offer these services for you if you send us your list and we will do the shopping for you.
 Within Los Sueños Marina Village there is a liquor store called Los Sueños Wine & Spirit’s and can be reached at 2630-4222 and a small gourmet grocery store called Jimmy T’s.
 Los Sueños Wine & Spirits contact phone number is 2630-4222.
 Delivery service is available.

 How do we get around the resort?

 The best way to get around the resort is via golf cart.
 You can rent a 4-Seaters or 6-Seaters golf cart.
 You can also rent a car and have it delivery to your condo/house.
+Contact us for prices.

 Can we drink the water?

 Yes, the water is potable and safe to drink on the resort.